 Travel-sized board games are another great way to pass the time and can be played with family, friends, or other patients.

 Many patients enjoy taking part in crafts during their treatment, so an embroidery set might give them an opportunity to try out something new and stay productive.

 Puzzles, such as jigsaws, can be a good way to distract from the treatment and also something to do at home whilst convalescing.

 Just because they are undergoing chemotherapy treatment, does not mean the fun has to stop and they may not want to let go of their hobbies and interests.
 So gifts focusing on these might be a good choice.

 21 Products to pamper, comfort, and provide stress relief

 1. Soft Blanket

 A warm cozy blanket is an appropriate comfort gift for chemotherapy patients and can also help fight off feelings of cold.
-Chose a lightweight and soft blanket so that it can easily be carried.
+Choose a lightweight and soft blanket so that it can easily be carried.

 2. Heated Blanket